-Surgery beats chemotherapy for tongue cancer, study findsDecember 26th, 2013 in Cancer /
+Surgery beats chemotherapy for tongue cancer, study findsDecember 26, 2013 in Medicine & Health / Cancer

 Patients with tongue cancer who started their treatment with a course of chemotherapy fared significantly worse than patients who received surgery first, according to a new study from researchers at the University of Michigan Comprehensive Cancer Center.